heraaali/heraaali.github.io/content/reading/_index.md

 15. _It Devours!_  by Joseph Fink and Jeffrey Cranor -- 5/5 stars
 16. _Trick Mirror_ by Jia Tolentino -- 4/5 stars
 17. _The Great Glowing Coils of the Universe_  by Joseph Fink and Jeffrey Cranor -- 5/5 stars
+18.  _The Body Keeps the Score_ by Bessel Van der Folk -- 5/5 stars

 And I am always accepting recommendations!